logicmagix/tide42/README.md

 ## Latest News
 # 08.14.25
 - Tide42 has a new flag --colorscheme that can be used to set a desired theme.
-It may be manually edited within $HOME/.config/tide42/colorscheme.vim as well.
+- colorscheme.vim may be edited manually in $HOME/.config/tide42/colorscheme.vim
 - This theme will persist throughout updates.

 - Tide42 now uses nvim-highlight-colors swatch display as a default plugin.

 <pre><code>
 Ctrl/Ctrl+Alt|\